 Native traditions mixed with Spanish ones during colonial times.
 This encounter resulted in a fascinating cultural blend, which you can see in clothing and festivals today.

 For instance, in the Altiplano area, it is common to see multicolored garments and fabrics made from llama, alpaca, vicuña, or sheep wool, colored using natural dyes.
 The fabrics with geometric patterns and bars are known as Aguayos or lliqllas, in Quechua.

 Due to its altitude at 11,942 feet (3,640 m), La Paz is a fairly cold throughout the year.
 However, for the best experience, we advise visiting the city from late April to late May and from late August to early December.

 Keteka grants access to authentic activities run by local tour operators and guides.
 You can book and secure your place in advance, and we will take care of everything else.
 We’ll let you know where to go or where you will be picked up and at what time.

-By bus the city of La Paz is seven to eight hours away from Cochabamba ( 241 miles or 388 km), and three hours from Oruro (122 miles or 196km).
-From Chile you can do a 8 hour ride from Arica (303 miles or 489km)
+By bus, the city of La Paz is seven to eight hours away from Cochabamba ( 241 miles/388 km) and three hours from Oruro (122 miles/196 km).
+From Chile, you can go on an 8-hour bus ride from Arica (303 miles/489 km).

-If you are in South America, Chile, Peru, Argentina, Brazil and Colombia have flights to EL Alto International Airport.
+If you are in South America, Chile, Peru, Argentina, Brazil, and Colombia have flights to El Alto International Airport.